monahvi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+one of the is in global scope and other one is in function scope.

 ## Question 2

 Take a look at the following code: